 You should concentrate on all subjects equally as you don’t know which will come and which will not (or which topics covered more sections of the paper and which subject will cover the smallest part of the paper) due to the uncertain nature of UPSC.
 For example:

 Polity: Being scoring in nature, try to understand the chapter instead of cramming and make notes which help you for revision.
 Questions in this section are more conceptual based and you can prepare Indian Polity from Laxmikanth.

 Economics: For economics, candidates are required to have a basic understanding of the subject.

 History: NCERT textbooks are helpful for the preparation of History.
 This will build your foundation strong and then switch to standard books for preparing art and culture, and ancient and modern History.
 If you are good at memorizing and can retain it in your memory for a long then this subject will be fruitful as this will fetch more marks.

-Current Affairs: Current affairs are important for UPSC as direct or indirect questions used to come in UPSC.
+Current Affairs: Current affairs are important for UPSC as direct or indirect questions are used to come into UPSC.
 It is important to cover it daily from the newspaper to keep yourself updated about the current events happening across the world.
-Make your grip firm in this domain either by covering it via newspaper or from monthly magazines.
+Make your grip firm in this domain either by covering it via newspaper or monthly magazines.